Kalschatzi/learning_platform/content/module3/2-pre-requisites.md

 We will cover what `docker` is, and it's basic image in the [Containerization with docker](4-containerization-with-docker.md) but for now, make sure that you have `docker` installed on your machine: [Docker installation guide](https://docs.docker.com/engine/install/).

+To verify what version of `docker` you have installed, use the `docker CLI` by typing in your bash terminal `docker version`.

 ## Docker compose

 We will cover the `docker compose` basic usage when we cover [Running Containers with docker compose](5-running-containers-docker-compose.md).